web3yak/web3domain-studio/README.md

 [![N|Solid](https://web3domain.org/studio/wp-content/uploads/banner.jpg)](https://web3domain.org/studio/)

-Your own website by selling subdomains.
-We will integrate the domain into our ecosystem, providing every domain user access to all of the features that Web3Domain offers.
+Empower your own website by selling subdomains.
+Integrate your domain into our ecosystem, offering every domain user access to all the features that Web3Domain provides.

 ## Features

-* It is best option to earn for membership by letting user to obtain subdomain of your web3 primary domain.
+- Optimal opportunity to earn through memberships by allowing users to obtain subdomains of your Web3 primary domain.
-* You earn as soon as domain minted.
+- Earn immediately upon domain minting.
-* You can set the price, image, description for your subdomain yourself.
+- Set the price, image, and description for your subdomain at your discretion.
-* You can also restrict not to be minted by public.
-Only you can mint it and transfer.
-Hence you can save commission fees too.
+- Optionally restrict minting to yourself, saving on commission fees.
-* All Web3Domains are NFTs.
-Which you can sell at opensea.io
+- All Web3Domains are NFTs, sellable on opensea.io.

 ## Installation

-It requires [Node.js](https://nodejs.org/) to run.
+This project requires [Node.js](https://nodejs.org/) to run.

-Fork repository and make required changes before deployment
+### Fork the Repository and Make Changes before Deployment

-**Specify Environment variable.
-If local development , crate a file .env.local Make variable blank if not required but do not delete or remove any key**
+**Specify environment variables.
+If for local development, create a file `.env.local`.
+Leave variables blank if not required but do not delete or remove any keys.**

 ```sh
 NEXT_PUBLIC_MATIC=get_rpc_url_for_polygon_and_do_not_remove_me_if_not_required